On August 4, 2018, Tom and Julia Serrato hosted the Southern California Handball Association Hall of Fame Dinner and Induction Ceremony.

-The SCHA asked Mark for his handball tournament wins he said lets just use National titles (most handball players would like to have any title) and his list is more than impressive.
-Next time you see Mark play, enjoy his game, youll be watching a Southern California legend.
+The SCHA asked Mark for his handball tournament wins – he said just use National titles (most handball players would like to have any title) and his list is more than impressive.
+Next time you see Mark play, enjoy his game, you willl be watching a Southern California legend.

 Not only does Mark have exceptional skills as a player, he spends numerous hours mentoring and tutoring young players on indoor, 3Wall, and big ball courts.
 Wherever you see him around a handball court, he is bigger than life.
 Thank you Mark for contributing to the Southern California scene.

 On Saturday night May 15, Kelly Russell and Mike Bock were inducted into the So.
 Cal Handball Association Hall of Fame.
 90 people, including families and friends of the inductees attended the event held at The Los Angeles Athletic Club.

 Tom Fitzwater flew in from Northern California to speak on behalf of Mike Bock--as his right side partner and good friend.
 Mike spoke of his long history with handball, starting in Chicago as a teenager, then coming to Long Beach to continue his career as one of the premier left side players in the country.